 The following Vaadin components make use of the feature: Dialog, Notification, and Login View.

-Modal dialogs can be stacked on top of each other, but only the most recent will be active.
+Modal dialogs can be stacked on top of each other, but only the most recent is active.
 A modal dialog can open another modal dialog, or several modeless dialogs, which again can open modal or modeless dialogs.

 |Opening a new Dialog, Confirm Dialog, or Notification when a modal Dialog is already open automatically makes the new Dialog or Notification a child of the previously opened Dialog.
 Closing the "parent" Dialog also closes all subsequently opened Dialogs and Notifications.|